-8. Premiums for continued coverage will be one hundred two percent (102%) of the health plan rate, one hundred fifty percent (150%) if disabled.
+7. Premiums for continued coverage will be one hundred two percent (102%) of the health plan rate, one hundred fifty percent (150%) if disabled.
 Once coverage is terminated under the COBRA provision, it cannot be reinstated.

-9. All operations under the COBRA provision will be applied in accordance with federal regulations.

-(9) Missouri State Law COBRA Wrap-Around Provisions-Missouri law provides that if a member loses group health insurance coverage because of a divorce, legal separation, or the death of a spouse, the member may continue coverage until age sixty-five (65) if: a) The member continues and maintains coverage under the thirty-six (36)-month provision of COBRA; and b) The member is at least fifty-five (55) years old when COBRA benefits end.
-The qualified beneficiary must apply to continue coverage through the wrap-around provisions and will have to pay all of the premium.
+All operations under the COBRA provision will be applied in accordance with federal regulations.
+(8) Missouri State Law COBRA Wrap-Around Provisions-Missouri law provides that if a member loses group health insurance coverage because of a divorce, legal separation, or the death of a spouse, the member may continue coverage until age sixty-five (65) if: a) The member continues and maintains coverage under the thirty-six (36)-month provision of COBRA; and b) The member is at least fifty-five (55) years old when COBRA benefits end.
+The qualified beneficiary must apply to continue coverage through the wrap-around provisions and will have to pay all of the application premium.
 MCHCP may charge up to an additional twenty-five percent (25%) of the applicable premium.
 The above Cancellation of Continuation Coverage also applies to COBRA wrap-around continuation.

-(10) If any retired participants or long-term disability recipients, or their dependents, eligible for coverage elect not to be continuously covered from the date first eligible, or do not apply for coverage within thirty-one (31) days of their eligibility date, they shall not thereafter be eligible for coverage.
-If surviving dependents do not elect to continue their coverage within thirty-one (31) days of the first day of the month following the date of death, they may not later elect to be covered.
+(9) If any retired participants or long-term disability recipients, their eligible dependents, or surviving dependents eligible for coverage elect not to be continuously covered from the date first eligible, or do not apply for coverage within thirty-one (31) days of their eligibility date, they shall not thereafter be eligible for coverage.